lexibank/tlopo/out/vol2/chapter7.md

 <a id="p-220"></a>

 I have no explanation for the pair _&ast;mʷane-mʷane_ and _&ast;wane-wane_.
 Reflexes of the former occur in the Admiralties, Southeast Solomonic and New Caledonia, of the latter in the Schoutens and Micronesia.
-However, if the Ali reflex were non-cognate, then &ast;wane- wane would simply be a Nuclear Micronesian innovation.
+However, if the Ali reflex were non-cognate, then _&ast;wane-wane_ would simply be a Nuclear Micronesian innovation.

 <table id="2-7-5-1-220-POc-manemane-a">
 <tr>